Ren-Mingyang/HeteroGGM/README.md

 # HeteroGGM

+## Note
+The HeteroGGM package has been released to version 1.0.1 on CRAN (2023.10), addressing several bugs in the previous version 0.1.0.
+The updated 1.1.1 version was released on GitHub in July 2025, which mainly addresses the issue of the noninvertible precision matrix of high-dimensional data in the initialization step.

 ## Introduction
 Gaussian graphical model-based heterogeneity analysis:
 Recently, several Gaussian graphical model (GGM)-based heterogeneity analysis techniques have been developed.
 A common methodological limitation is that the number of subgroups is assumed to be known a priori, which is not realistic.

-In a recent study (Ren et al., 2021), a novel approach based on the penalized fusion technique is developed to fully data-dependently determine the number and structure of subgroups in GGM-based heterogeneity analysis.
+In a recent study (Ren et al., 2022), a novel approach based on the penalized fusion technique is developed to fully data-dependently determine the number and structure of subgroups in GGM-based heterogeneity analysis.
 It opens the door for utilizing the GGM technique in more practical settings.
 The goal of this package is to user-friendly realizing this approach.
-Beyond Ren et al. (2021), more estimations and functions are added, so that the package is self-contained and more comprehensive and can provide ''more direct'' insights to practitioners (with the visualization function).
+Beyond Ren et al. (2022), more estimations and functions are added, so that the package is self-contained and more comprehensive and can provide ''more direct'' insights to practitioners (with the visualization function).

 Welcome any suggestions and comments on my first R package!

 ## Publication
 Mingyang Ren, Sanguo Zhang, Qingzhao Zhang, Shuangge Ma.
-(2021).
+(2022).
 Gaussian Graphical Model-based Heterogeneity Analysis via Penalized Fusion.
 Biometrics, [https://doi.org/10.1111/biom.13426](https://doi.org/10.1111/biom.13426).

 ## Maintainer
 Mingyang Ren <renmingyang17@mails.ucas.ac.cn>